 As in humans, the pancreas plays a vital role in a dog’s life.
 Lying on the right side of the abdomen next to the stomach, it’s really two glands in one: a digestive gland and a hormone-producing gland.
 The enzymes produced by the pancreas assist in the digestion of food.
 The pancreas is also the producer of the body’s insulin and glucagon, which is essential to regulating blood sugar levels in a pup.

 A pancreatic tumor can result when there is an abnormal production and replication of cells within the pancreas.
 The pancreas comprises two types of cells – exocrine (gland and ducts) and endocrine cells (hormone production) – and tumors may originate from either of these two types of cells so broadly tumors fit into one of those two categories.
 Tumors can be benign or malignant and it should be noted pancreatic tumor symptoms can be similar to pancreatitis.

 Symptoms of Pancreatic Cancer in Dogs

-Dogs who have an insulinoma tumor will produce an excessive amount of insulin, reducing blood sugar levels.
-This can result in symptoms such as:
+- Insulinoma – dogs who have an insulinoma tumor will produce an excessive amount of insulin, reducing blood sugar levels.

 - Lack of energy and less interest in activities they usually enjoy